 - Kawasaki disease.
 This disease causes blood-vessel inflammation that can lead to heart complications.

 - Fibromyalgia.
-This chronic pain syndrome is an arthritis-related condition, which can cause stiffness and aching, along with fatigue, disrupted sleep and other symptoms.
+This chronic pain syndrome is an arthritis-related condition, that can cause stiffness and aching, along with fatigue, disrupted sleep, and other symptoms.
 More common in girls, fibromyalgia is seldom diagnosed before puberty.

 Arthritis Treatment Options